vysecurity/ExfilServer/README.md

 ## Security Considerations

+### Encryption Limitations
+- **XOR Weakness**: The XOR encryption can be easily broken by analyzing file headers
+- **Known Plaintext Attack**: Common file formats (PNG, PDF, DOCX) have predictable headers that can reveal the encryption key
+- **Not Cryptographically Secure**: This encryption should never be relied upon for protecting sensitive data
+- **Obfuscation Only**: Use only for basic traffic obfuscation, not data protection

 ### Production Deployment
-- Consider using HTTPS for transport encryption
+- **MANDATORY**: Use HTTPS for transport encryption in production environments
-- Implement stronger encryption algorithms for sensitive data
+- **CRITICAL**: Implement stronger encryption algorithms (AES, ChaCha20) for sensitive data
 - Add authentication and authorization mechanisms
 - Monitor and log access attempts
+- Consider this tool as a proof-of-concept for educational purposes only

 ### Key Management
 - Use strong, unique keys for different deployments